Are you a new bearded dragon owner who wants to care for your pet in the best way possible?

 Congratulations!
 Now you’ve cleaned your beardy’s cage and helped keep its home happy and healthy!

-How Often Should I Clean My Bearded Dragon Cage?
+How Often Should I Clean My Bearded Dragon Tank?

 There are three different ways to clean, which you need to do at different frequencies, but they’re all important for good hygiene.